lazyMods/skypack/mods.md

 In case of use of this pack on something like GDLauncher, you may need to download the following mods since they only can be download from the original launcher or curseforge.

 - ExNihilo

+# Should I use other libs:

+Libraries like ClothConfig, mgui and Kotlin Support are very useful, but I don't know If I should use them for only one mod.